james-d12/Dokky/README.md

 # Overview

-This is currently being made to assist me in developing Atom.
-It automatically parses files and looks for comments in a given style (# //, etc) and then gets the function declaration beneath it and creates a simple html page of each comment within each file.
+This is currently being made to assist me in developing Atomic.
+It automatically parses files and looks for comments in a given style (# //, etc) and then gets the function declaration beneath it and creates a home page and a reference page for all the files.

 # Requirements